Back to All Events

 Tours of the ship will not be possible, so programs will be on the Mary Whalen where we can look down on the ship.

 On July 4, the replica Restauration set sail from Stavanger, Norway to memorialize a trip across the Atlantic 200 years ago which is regarded as the first organized emigration from Norway to the USA, sometimes called “the Norwegian Mayflower.”
 Follow their voyage here.
-She is due to arrive in NYC on October 9, and would come to PortSide around October 16 or 17 and stay several days before sailing back across the Atlantic with another crew.
+She is due to arrive in NYC on October 9, and would come to PortSide around October 16 and leave on October 20, before sailing back across the Atlantic with another crew.

 According to Wikipedia, “For a vessel of her size Restauration had far more passengers on board than were allowed by American law.
 This resulted in a severe fine, confiscation of the ship and the arrest of the captain, L. O. Helland.
 The situation was solved when President John Quincy Adams pardoned the captain on 15 November, released him and the ship, and rescinded the fine.
 The people who made this voyage, who are sometimes referred to as the "Sloopers", moved onward to their first settlement in Kendall, Orleans County, New York.”